Even though the summer is coming to a close, there’s still plenty to see and do in Rome.

-La Conserva della Neve is an annual floriculture fair which invites botanists, gardeners and landscapers from around the world to reveal and sell some of their most prized and beautiful plants.
+La Conserva della Neve is an annual floriculture fair that invites botanists, gardeners, and landscapers from around the world to reveal and sell some of their most prized and beautiful plants.

 Visitors will have the opportunity to purchase various plants and flowers, but you can also come simply to see the flowers, live demonstrations and even musical performances.

 The dates for 2023 haven't yet been released (as of May), but in 2022 they were around mid-September.

 Villa Borghese is included on several hop-on, hop-off bus tours in Rome.

 On September 4th, around 1 pm a sunbeam of light comes through the hole in the dome of the Parthenon.